Remote Flow

 state

-OPTIONAL.
+RECOMMENDED.
 A unique identifier for the current transaction generated by the Relying Party.
 The value SHOULD be opaque to the Wallet Instance.

 request_uri_method

 OPTIONAL.
 The HTTP method MUST be set with get or post.
 The Wallet Instance should use this method to obtain the signed Request Object from the request_uri.
 If not provided or equal to get, the Wallet Instance SHOULD use the HTTP method get.
-Otherwise, the Wallet Instance SHOULD provide its metadata within the HTTP POST body encoded in application/json.
+Otherwise, the Wallet Instance SHOULD provide its metadata within the HTTP POST body encoded in application/x-www-form-urlencoded.

 The value corresponding to the request_uri endpoint SHOULD be randomized, according to RFC 9101, The OAuth 2.0 Authorization Framework: JWT-Secured Authorization Request (JAR) Section 5.2.1.